 The Sarcoidosis Clinic at Boston Medical Center (Boston University School of Medicine) provides diagnostic and therapeutic services for patients with sarcoidosis and is the clinical repository for ongoing basic science, translational, and clinical studies on sarcoidosis.
 Our Mission is to improve the lives of persons with sarcoidosis by providing state-of-the-art patient care coupled with innovative research aimed at understanding the pathogenesis and natural history of sarcoidosis.

-The staff of the Sarcoidosis Clinic at Boston Medical Center is comprised of two physicians with expertise in sarcoidosis and a dedicated clinic staff, including two nurse clinicians experienced in sarcoidosis.
-The clinic is directed by Jeffrey S. Berman, Professor of Medicine at Boston University School of Medicine and an acknowledged expert in the diagnosis, treatment, and investigation of sarcoidosis.
-Dr. Praveen Govender is newly arrived at the Sarcoidosis Clinic, after training in Pulmonary Medicine and Allergy and Immunology, and has worked extensively with Dr Berman in the care of patients with sarcoidosis.
+The staff of the Sarcoidosis Center at Boston Medical Center is comprised of a multi-disciplinary group of physicians with expertise in sarcoidosis and a dedicated clinic staff experienced in sarcoidosis.
+The center is directed by Dr. Jeffrey S. Berman, Professor of Medicine at Boston University School of Medicine and an acknowledged expert in the diagnosis, treatment, and investigation of sarcoidosis.
+Dr. Praveen Govender is the Associate Director of the Sarcoidosis Center with training in Pulmonary Medicine and Allergy and Immunology, and he has worked extensively with Dr. Berman in the care of patients with sarcoidosis since 2008.
 Drs.
 Berman and Govender are active members of the World Association of Sarcoidosis and Other Granulomatous Disorders (WASOG).

-Patients with sarcoidosis are referred to the Sarcoidosis Clinic from both within Boston Medical Center as well as from throughout New England and the United States and from numerous foreign countries.
+Patients with sarcoidosis are referred to the Sarcoidosis Center from both within Boston Medical Center as well as from throughout New England and the United States and from numerous foreign countries.
 Some patients come only for an initial evaluation or second opinion, while others may be followed for years.
-Approximately 100-150 new referrals per year are seen at the Sarcoidosis Clinic.
+Approximately 150-200 new referrals per year are seen at the Sarcoidosis Center.

 - Diagnosis and Initial Assessment of patients with Sarcoidosis